Journalism minors gain the skills needed for communicating news in both print and broadcast formats.

 Principles and practice in journalistic writing and related skills and theory, including style and conventions of journalistic writing, news judgment criteria, techniques for interviewing, ethical dimensions.
 Extensive writing in and out of class.

 Offered spring semester only.
-Prerequisites: keyboard fluency and either E120 or E220.
+Prerequisites: Either E120 or E220.

 Hands-on experience in identifying, pursuing, and writing news stories; principles and practice in writing various news-story types.